 The remaining Jewish Monuments in Thessaloniki (Salonika), Greece’s second-largest city and port, are not reflecting the long, flourishing, and vibrant 500 years old history of the Greek Jewish in the city.
-The scarcity of the Jewish Monuments in Thessaloniki is mostly due to:
+The scarcity of Jewish Monuments in Thessaloniki is mostly due to:

 - The big fire of 1917 mainly affected the predominantly Jewish part of the city